cis-vijay/testing/README.md

 Samples for PayPal-Payout
 ===========================
-using paypal rest api NPM package
+Using paypal rest api NPM package

 Paypal Payout API: we can transfer money to multiple parties.